Chapter 1: Chance Encounter.

-“Tsk, like hell I was crying,” Haru denied it as he straightened to his feet and dusted off his faded blue jeans.
+“Like hell I was crying,” Haru dismissed, his pride compelling him to rise and brush off his faded blue jeans.

-“You saw wrong,” he retorted, trying to keep himself calm, “Where’d you even come from?
+“You saw wrong,” he retorted, attempting to maintain composure.
+“And where did you even come from?
 You’re disturbing my peace.”

-“You’re the one who came here later though,” the boy in the tree said.
-He almost sounded a little wronged.
+“You’re the one who came later though,” the boy in the tree said, a hint of woundedness in his tone.

-Haruki sensed it but scoffed instead, resting his hands on his waist, ”Your property?
+Haruki sensed the shift in the other’s mood and scoffed, placing his hands on his hips.
+“Your property?
 Don’t make me laugh.”

 “If not mine, then whose?”

-Haru was at a loss at first.
-Suddenly, he angrily refuted, “Listen kid, I don’t know who you think you are but—”
+Haru felt baffled.
+Suddenly, he retorted with anger, “Listen, kid, I don’t care who you think you are, but—”

-“That swing, it’s got my name on it,” the kid spoke calmly.
+“That swing, it has my name on it,” the child spoke calmly.

 “What name?
-What are you even talking about?”
-Haru had just had about enough of the kid so he lifted the swing seat and started examining it.
-It was just a dumb wooded plank.
-There was nothing special about it.
+What nonsense are you talking about?”
+Haru had reached his limit with the kid, so he lifted the swing seat and inspected it.
+Just an ordinary wooden plank.
+Nothing special about it.

-He flipped it over to examine the under-part.
+He turned it over to examine the underside.

-Seeing that his opponent wasn’t arguing anymore, the boy perched in the tree said very flatly, “It’s mine.”
+Realizing that his opponent had ceased arguing, the boy perched in the tree repeated flatly, “It’s mine.”

-He spun around and snapped, “So what if it has initials carved onto it?
-Maybe some random delinquent brat decided to mess around and do some graffiti.
-Even if those really are your initials, it doesn’t mean that it’s yours.
-You found it here and decided to personalize park property which is against the rules.”
+He whirled around and snapped, “So what if there are initials carved into it?
+Some delinquent brat probably decided to mess around and do graffiti.
+Even if those are really your initials, it doesn’t mean the swing belongs to you.
+You found it here and decided to personalize park property, which is against the rules!”

 “It’s still mine.”

-“Forget it,” the kid simply leaned back against the truck and re-focused on his book.
+“Forget it,” the kid nonchalantly leaned back against the tree trunk, refocusing on his book.